microsoft/ignite-learning-paths-training-mod/mod30/Demos.md

 10. Run and show the execution
 11. Navigate back to the `wishlist` container in the storage account and show the thumbnail

-## Demo: Trigger Function with Event Grid Event
+## Demo 3: Trigger Function with Event Grid Event

 1. Show the code for `MakeThumbnailEventGrid`.
 2. Navigate to storage and show events blade.
 Mention the different ways to set up subscriptions.